5 hobbies you need on your CV

 If you feel like you don’t have any particular hobbies, don’t worry, it’s not too late to start.
 The willingness to find and try new things also shows an adaptability and desire to grow which you can explore at interview stage.

 More than meets the eye

-Consider these hobbies and what they tell a potential employer about you:
+Consider what these hobbies look like on your CV and what they tell a potential employer about you:

 1. Endurance sports